sworleys/cldemo-vagrant/README.md

 ========================
 The Cumulus Linux Demo Framework is built upon a Vagrantfile which builds the Reference Topology (pictured above).
 Using this topology, it is possible to demonstrate any feature in Cumulus Linux.
 It may not be necessary to use all links or all devices but they're present if needed by a particular demo.

-This framework of demos is built on a two-tier spine-leaf [CLOS network](https://en.wikipedia.org/wiki/Clos_network) with a dedicated out-of-band management network.
+This framework of demos is built on a two-tier spine-leaf [Clos network](https://en.wikipedia.org/wiki/Clos_network) with a dedicated out-of-band management network.
 The topology built in this demo is the reference topology used for all Cumulus Networks documentation, demos, and course materials, so many demos will require you to build a topology using the code available in this